Fred's Frozen Foods: Marten Family ownership (1961–1970)

-Central Soya Purchases Fred's Frozen Foods
+Central Soya ownership (1970–1986)

-Central Soya, based in Fort Wayne, Indiana, a leading soybean miller and food processor purchased Fred's Frozen Foods from the Marten Family in August 1970.
-Central Soya exchanged 150,000 shares of stock for all Fred's Frozen Foods assets, brands, operating equipment, personnel and $7 million outstanding debt.
-The transaction was accounted for as pooling of interest, which valued Fred's Frozen Foods at about $10 million.
-Central Soya expanded Fred's Frozen Foods product offering to include frozen appetizers and more ethnic entrees.
-In 1971, Central Soya added a west coast Fred's Frozen Foods distribution warehouse and manufacturing plant in Riverside, California.
+Central Soya, a leading soybean miller and food processor headquartered in Fort Wayne, Indiana, acquired Fred's Frozen Foods from the Marten family in August 1970.
+The transaction was structured as a pooling of interests, in which Central Soya exchanged 150,000 shares of its stock for all Fred's assets, brands, equipment, personnel, and $7 million in outstanding debt, placing the total value of the acquisition at approximately $10 million.
+Central Soya broadened the Fred's product line to include frozen appetizers and additional ethnic entrées, and in 1971 opened a West Coast distribution warehouse and manufacturing plant in Riverside, California.

-In 1982, Fred's Frozen Foods introduced their first mass-produced breaded mozzarella cheese stick for the foodservice industry.
+In 1982, Fred's Frozen Foods introduced what is believed to be the first mass-produced breaded mozzarella cheese stick for the foodservice industry.

-In March, 1985, Shamrock Holdings Inc. of Burbank, California, which was owned by the Roy E. Disney family, acquired the remaining 90% of Central Soya that Shamrock did not already own for approximately $23 per share.
-Total outstanding shares of Central Soya in 1985 were 13.9 million, which valued the Central Soya at $320 million excluding any outstanding debt.
-Central Soya revenue for 1985 was $1.73 billion.

-The Shamrock offer was priced at the book value of the Central Soya outstanding stock.
-In July, 1985 Shamrock announced that it planned to spin off the branded foods which included Fred's Frozen Foods, to concentrate on the Central Soya's agribusiness.
+In March 1985, Shamrock Holdings Inc. of Burbank, California — owned by the family of Roy E. Disney — acquired the remaining 90% of Central Soya it did not already own at approximately $23 per share.
+With 13.9 million shares outstanding, the transaction valued Central Soya at $320 million, excluding debt; the company had reported revenues of $1.73 billion for 1985.
+The offer was priced at the book value of Central Soya's outstanding stock.
+By July 1985, Shamrock announced plans to divest Central Soya's branded food businesses, including Fred's Frozen Foods, in order to concentrate on the company's agribusiness operations.

-International Multifoods Corporation Purchases Fred's Frozen Foods & Centre Brands
+International Multifoods Corporation ownership (1986–1994)

-On January 24, 1986, International Multifoods Corporation of Minneapolis, Minnesota announce that it had entered into an agreement to purchase Fred's Frozen Foods and Centre Brands from Central Soya for $73 million.
-The two newly acquired companies were rolled into International Multifoods Corp's prepared food division.
+On January 24, 1986, International Multifoods Corporation of Minneapolis, Minnesota announced that it had agreed to purchase Fred's Frozen Foods and Centre Brands from Central Soya for $73 million.
+Both newly acquired companies were folded into International Multifoods' prepared foods division.

-Doskocil Food Service Company Buys Fred's Frozen Foods & Centre Brands
+Doskocil / Foodbrands America ownership (1994–1997)

-In March 1994, The Doskocil Company, a maker of pizza toppings and other meat products, agreed to purchase from International Mulifoods Corp the Frozen Specialty Foods Division for $135 million.
-The brands acquired with the purchase of the division included Fred's Frozen Foods, Rotanelli's, Posada, and Little Juan's.
-After the acquisition, the new brands were organized as Doskocil Specialty Brands Co.
-The International Multifoods executive who ran the operation, continued to do so at Doskocil.
-In the spring of 1995, Doskocil changed its name to Foodbrands America, Inc., to better reflect the company's operations as a broad-based food processor marketing high-profile, branded perishable and frozen foods.
+In March 1994, The Doskocil Company, a producer of pizza toppings and other meat products, agreed to purchase International Multifoods' Frozen Specialty Foods Division for $135 million.
+The acquired brands included Fred's Frozen Foods, Rotanelli's, Posada, and Little Juan's, which were organized together under a new subsidiary, Doskocil Specialty Brands Co.
+In spring 1995, Doskocil changed its corporate name to Foodbrands America, Inc., to better reflect its identity as a broad-based processor and marketer of branded perishable and frozen foods.